How to Take Good Meeting Notes 2026: A Practitioner Playbook

 **Notes**

-- Priya raised concern about onboarding analytics; will track in spec.
+- Priya raised concern about onboarding analytics, will track in spec.

 - Marcus shared competitor SSO benchmark: average 12-week implementation.